phoenixreisen/nassi/README.md

 | HANDLE  | `HANDLE #wrong-password { note a failed login attempt }` |
 | INCLUDE | `INCLUDE "other-diagram.nassi"` |

-Let's do another simple [example](/examples/ex1.nassi) where we use an IF/ELSE statementds:
+Let's do another simple [example](/examples/ex1.nassi) - this time we use an IF/ELSE statement:

 ```
 The alarm clock is ringing!